PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 for defining classes of sounds (e.g., creating separate tiers for different types of segments) and for defining environments (e.g., the environments in which segments might occur, for use in calculating their predictability of distribution).
 As of v.
-1.5.0, feature systems are also packaged directly with the software and should be immediately accessible.
+1.5.0, feature systems are also packaged directly with the software and should be immediately accessible, though they can also be downloaded manually from https://github.com/PhonologicalCorpusTools/PCT_Fileshare/tree/main/FEATURE.

 The corpus may take several seconds to load, but will eventually appear;
 the following is the example corpus: